KeyanSong/431-2018/homework/Homework3/README.md

 Any assignment received more than 60 minutes after the deadline is considered late. **Don't be late.**

+## Homework 3 Answer Sketch

+is now posted above, in PDF and R Markdown formats.

 ## Hints for Homework 3

 ### Hint One: Get off to a smart start.